alexholmes/hdfs-file-slurper/README.md

 know a single destination directory and all files are copied into that location.
 * A daemon mode which will `nohup` the process and keep polling for files in the source directory
+* A daemon mode which is compatible with `inittab` respawn
 * Multi-threaded data transfer

 ## Important Considerations